Recipe Bucatini All Amatriciana – in the USA

 On the Sunday after Ferragosto, August 15, Bucatini all’Amatriciana is served with great fanfare at local celebrations.
 Ferragosto, “Holiday of August,” is one of the most observed Italian public holidays when practically all of Italy comes to a halt.

-The big factories in the North close.
+On Ferragosto, the big factories in the North close.
 Most Italians leave the large towns to the elderly and the tourists.

-Regional Recipe from Lazio and Abruzzi
+Recipe Bucatini All Amatriciana is a Regional Recipe from Lazio and Abruzzi